sborms/futsalfriend/README.md

 [![Run CI/CD pipeline](https://github.com/sborms/futsalfriend/actions/workflows/cicd.yaml/badge.svg)](https://github.com/sborms/futsalfriend/actions/workflows/cicd.yaml)

+For those in love with futsal as a way to enjoy sports and to maximize time with friends.

 :trophy: Do you need an opponent for a friendly?

 :couple: Do you want to find a team as a new player?